Product description & pricing guidelines

 Pricing

 Directly underneath the product description text box, you will see the Selling price field.
-By default, this is set at about $10 more than the item’s base cost.
+By default, this is set at about $10 more than the item's base cost.
+The profit per sale figure displayed next to this field equals your selling price minus the base cost.
+This figure does not include shipping costs or payment processing fees, which are handled separately.

 We recommend rounding up the default pricing as well.
 Not only will this give you a few more dollars in profit, but it will also create cleaner pricing points on your site.